 What is a Checklist in Excel?

-In excel we can create a checklist template and keep us up to date with all the tasks needs to do for a particular project or event.
+In Excel, we can create a checklist template that keeps us updated with all the tasks needed for a particular project or event.

-We all plan our task, events, etc.….
-We usually memorize or note down somewhere to check the list of tasks needs to be completed or list of task that is completed.
+We all plan our tasks, events, etc. We usually memorize or note down somewhere to check the list of tasks that need to be completed or the list of completed jobs.

-When we are planning for an event, marriage, work that includes many steps, or a project to carry out at different time frame we need many tasks to be completed on time.
-Remembering all those tasks r list of tasks is not a walk in the park, maintaining all the excel checklist isn’t that easy in a piece of paper.
+Planning for an event, marriage, or work includes many steps or projects at different time frames.
+Naturally, therefore, we need many tasks to be completed on time.
+However, remembering all those tasks is a list that is not a walk in the park; maintaining the Excel checklist is not easy on paper.

-If you have experienced such kind of problems in the past you can learn the ways of creating checklists in excel.
-In this article, I will explain introduce you to the interactive excel checklist template.
+If you have experienced such problems, you can learn how to create checklists in Excel.
+This article will introduce you to the interactive Excel checklist template.

 How to Create a Checklist in Excel Using CheckBoxes?

 The most common way of creating an excel checklist template is using CheckBoxes in ExcelUsing CheckBoxes In ExcelA checkbox in excel is a square box used for presenting options (or choices) to the user to choose from..
 In our earlier article, we elaborated on using checkboxes.
 The checkboxes represent the selection and deselection visually.